aureamunoz/getting-started-on-quarkus-demo/README.md

 # getting-started project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-This project has been used to present Quarkus in several conferences and meetups.
+This project has been used to present Quarkus in Codemotion Madrid 2019.
-The slides are available [here](Descubriendo%20Quarkus%2C%20java%20sub-at%C3%B3mico%20en%20acci%C3%B3n%20-%20Focus%20Spring.pdf).
+The slides are available [here](Codemotion 2019 Descubriendo Quarkus, java sub-atómico en acción.pdf).

 This project is the result of following the [Quarkus getting started guide](https://quarkus.io/guides/getting-started).